r-cute/xdial/docs/manual/en/faq.rst

 Settings web page can't be accessed
 ----------------------------------------

 	#.
-Make sure your phone is on the same LAN as the device.
+Make sure your phone is in the same WLAN as the device, and the WiFi is 2.4GHz, not 5GHz.
 	#.
 Check that the device's `settings server is turned on <settings.html>`_

 Weather interface shows no data